Assistant for Multi-Faith Programs

 Ordained by the United Church of Christ in 1949, Berthold has preached often in local and regional churches.
 He has been married for 61 years to Laura Berthold, M.Div., and takes great pride in his four children, all of whom, he writes, "reach out to help people in need."

-The 2006 Baccalaureate speaker will be Robert K. Goodwin, President and Chief Executive Officer of the Points of Light Foundation.
+The 2006 Baccalaureate service was held Saturday, June 10, at 3pm in Rollins Chapel.
+The speaker was The Reverend Robert K. Goowin, President and Chief Executive Officer of the Points of Light Foundation.

 The Reverend Robert K. Goodwin is president and chief executive officer of the Points of Light Foundation, an organization that, together with the Volunteer Center National Network, mobilizes millions of people in volunteer service designed to help solve serious social problems in communities throughout the nation.
 Goodwin has headed the Points of Light Foundation since 1995.